Our staff performs day-to-day operations for the IGI, including administrative support, communications, and bench research.

 Diane has a graduate degree in Applied Linguistics from Georgetown University, a CA bilingual teaching credential, and completed a teacher apprenticeship program at Harvard University.
 Prior to joining the IGI, Diane taught English at many educational levels, worked as a congressional assistant, and consulted for a variety of educational publishers.

 Ariana holds a B.A. in Biology from Barnard College.
-She managed Florian Krammer’s lab at Mount Sinai School of Medicine in NYC until moving back to the best coast to join the IGI in September 2016.
+She worked as a lab manager for Florian Krammer's group at Mount Sinai School of Medicine in NYC until moving back to the best coast to join the IGI in September 2016.
 She also manages the Wilson and Staahl research groups.

-Megan received her Ph.D. from Jennifer Doudna’s lab at UC Berkeley in 2016, where she studied mechanisms of CRISPR immunity in bacteria.
+Megan has a B.A. in Biology from Brown University and received her Ph.D. from Jennifer Doudna's lab at UC Berkeley in 2016, where she studied mechanisms of CRISPR immunity in bacteria.
 She joined the IGI in September 2016 to handle scientific communications, hoping to bridge the gap between researchers and the public.

 Ryan earned a B.A. in Molecular and Cell Biology, with a concentration in Neurobiology, from UC Berkeley.
 He joined the IGI as a Research Associate in August 2015, working on genome-scale CRISPR-mediated screens at the IGI's high-throughput screening facility on UCSF campus.